goreleaser/nfpm/www/docs/configuration.md

     dst: /etc/bar.conf
     type: config|noreplace

+  # Corresponds to `%config(missingok)` if the packager is rpm, otherwise it
+  # is just a config file
+  - src: path/to/local/bar.conf
+    dst: /etc/bar.conf
+    type: config|missingok

   # These files are not actually present in the package, but the file names
   # are added to the package header.
 From the RPM directives documentation:
   #